Brightify/Cuckoo/README.md

 For normal use you can skip this because [run script](run) in Cuckoo downloads and builds correct version of the generator automatically.

+To download generator from GitHub instead of building it if it's not present, use the `--download [version]` option as the first argument (i.e. `run --download generate ...` or `run --download 0.12 generate ...` if you need a specific version).
+If you're having issues with rather long build time (especially in CI), this might be the way to fix it.
-> If you encounter Github API rate limit.

-To avoid Github rate limit, [run script](run) refers to the environment variable `GITHUB_ACCESS_TOKEN`.
+**NOTE**: If you encounter Github API rate limit using the `--download` option, the [run script](run) refers to the environment variable `GITHUB_ACCESS_TOKEN`.
+Add this line (replacing the Xs with your [GitHub token](https://github.com/settings/tokens)) to the script build phase before the `run` call:
 ```
 export GITHUB_ACCESS_TOKEN="XXXXXXX"
 ```

 #### Custom

-This is more complicated path.
-You need to clone this repository and build it yourself.
-You can look in the [run script](run) for more inspiration.
+This is a more complicated path.
+You can clone this repository and build it yourself.
+You can look at the [run script](run) for more inspiration.

 ### Usage